 The differences between online poker and live poker

 Whether you play poker in a casino or on a computer, it is still the same game with the same poker rules.
-A flush beats a straight, whether you are sitting at a real poker table or a virtual one.
-Players in both games bet, bluff, and get bad beats when things aren’t working out so well.
-Many of the skills that have been developed in one format can easily be transferred to the other.
+A flush beats a straight whether you are sitting at a real poker table or a virtual one.
+Players in both games bet, bluff, and get bad beats when things aren’t working out so well, and many of the skills that have been developed in one format can easily be transferred to the other.

-On the other hand, many players have convincingly argued that the games could not be more different.
-It’s like comparing chess and online chess, was the testimony of many people.
-Online Poker is a kind of video game, and live poker is more related to a sport.
+On the other hand, many players have convincingly argued that the games have significant differences nevertheless, with those between over-the-board chess and online chess often being offered as a comparison.
+It could be argued that Online Poker is a kind of video game, and live poker is more related to a sport.
 One is virtual and the other is real.

-Not too long ago, the contrast between live poker players and online poker players was pretty strong.
+Not too long ago the contrast between live and online poker players was pretty strong.
 Many professionals belonged to one group and essentially ignored the other.
-There were stories from live poker players trying out the online poker tables, claiming that it was not real poker.
-Online poker players, on the other side, had problems playing with real cards and chips, and struggled with the etiquette of live poker.
+There were stories from live poker players trying out online poker tables, claiming that it was not real poker.
+Online poker players, on the other hand, had problems playing with real cards and chips, and struggled with the etiquette of live poker.

 These days, everything is a bit different, and most poker pros play both online and live.